Professional Liability Insurance Coverage For Your Business

 – Damages caused by mistakes or oversights in work

 – Intellectual property violations

 Key Stat: Roughly 85% of businesses that have some form of professional liability or E&O (Errors & Omissions) insurance claim it has saved them costly legal fees and customer grievances.

 In general, having both types of coverage can be essential for small business owners.
-General liability insurance can safeguard their company from any sort of physical harm or property damage claims, while professional liability insurance protects businesses during mishandling or mismanagement of its expertise.
+General liability insurance can safeguard the company from any sort of physical harm or property damage claims, while professional liability insurance protects businesses during the mishandling or mismanagement of its expertise.

-Professional liability insurance, also known as errors and omissions (E&O) insurance, is essential for a wide range of professions.
-This type of coverage provides financial protection to professionals who are held liable for damages resulting from their professional services.
+Proof of insurance is essential for a wide range of professions.
+Professionals get financial protection in the event of liability for damages resulting from their professional services.

 Some professions that typically require professional liability insurance include: